Angela Kohlenberg

 angela.kohlenberg@kellogg.northwestern.edu

-I am a fourth year PhD candidate in Operations Management at the Kellogg School of Management, Northwestern University.
-I am advised by Professor Itai Gurvich.
+I am a fifth year PhD candidate in Operations Management at the Kellogg School of Management, Northwestern University, where I am advised by Professor Itai Gurvich.

 Research